Come join us to implement powerful, healthy, and sustainable knowledge futures!

 Help to develop and mentor engineers and future developers on the team.

-Identify opportunities and problems based on user feedback and design features to address them.
+Identify opportunities and problems based on user feedback and work with the product team to design features to address them.

 Work with the team to organize and manage various open-source issues, features requests, and project goals into a coherent development timeline that can be acted upon.